mannverma13/aws-bootcamp-cruddur-2023/journal/week4.md

 Setup a new inboud rule in database created which will allow Gitpod to the database in AWS.

 # Modify the security groups in AWS
-We have created a bash script to update IP address of Girpod in AWS database inbound rule automatically.
+We have created a bash script to update IP address of Girpod in AWS database inbound rule automatically.This will help to connect Girpod to AWS RDS database.

 1.Run below command to set security group id and rule in gitpod env.
 ```